 This Thai chicken stir-fry is authentic and easy to make, with a no-fail stir-fry sauce that pleases every palate.
-The recipe is versatile, so you can easily alter it according to how many people you're cooking for, or the types of vegetables you have on hand.
-This is a 'saucy' stir-fry with the spicy-salty-sweet flavors of Thai cuisine coming through beautifully.
-Makes a quick and delicious dinner for you and your loved ones - just serve with rice and dig in!
+The recipe is versatile, so you can alter it according to how many people you're cooking for, or the types of vegetables you have on hand.
+It's a saucy stir-fry with the spicy-salty-sweet flavors of Thai cuisine coming through beautifully, and makes a quick and delicious dinner, perfect served over rice.

 - 2 to 3 boneless chicken breasts (cut into strips or bite-size pieces; or 5 to 6 chicken thighs)

-- Optional: 2 to 3 kaffir lime leaves
+- Optional: 2 to 3 makrut lime leaves

 - 1 red bell pepper (sliced into strips)

 - 3 1/2 tablespoons fresh lime juice

 - 1 1/2 tablespoons soy sauce

 - 1/3 to 1/2 teaspoon dried crushed chili (chili flakes)